mrtopher/dashEE/README.markdown

-# dashEE - ExpressionEngine CP Dashboard
+# Dashboard Framework for ExpressionEngine Control Panel

-A completely customizable control panel alternative for the ExpressionEngine CMS.
+dashEE is the open source dashboard framework for the ExpressionEngine CMS control panel.

 ## Links